Comparing Byrna Technologies (BYRN) & Its Competitors

 |2.52

-As a group, “Miscellaneous electrical machinery, equipment, & supplies” companies have a potential upside of 9.96%.
-Given Byrna Technologies’ rivals higher possible upside, analysts plainly believe Byrna Technologies has less favorable growth aspects than its rivals.
+As a group, “Miscellaneous electrical machinery, equipment, & supplies” companies have a potential upside of 8.00%.
+Given Byrna Technologies’ rivals higher probable upside, analysts clearly believe Byrna Technologies has less favorable growth aspects than its rivals.

+This table compares Byrna Technologies and its rivals top-line revenue, earnings per share and valuation.

 Summary